r-fukutoku/ML410_Project3/index.md

 ### Gradient Boosting
-Gradient Boosting is a combination of Gradient Descent and Boosting.
+Gradient Boosting is a robust machine learning algorithm made up of Gradient descent and Boosting.
+The word ‘gradient’ implies that you can have two or more derivatives of the same function.
+Gradient Boosting has three main components: additive model, loss function, and a weak learner.
+It can do regression, classification, and ranking.

-Fit an additive model (ensemble)
+We fit an additive model (ensemble)

 <img width="74" alt="image" src="https://user-images.githubusercontent.com/98488324/155919447-92691822-9966-4be1-b301-0cb6723a1485.png">
 in a forward stage-wise manner.

 In each stage, introduce a weak learner to compensate the shortcomings of existing weak learners.

-In Gradient Boosting,“shortcomings” are identified by gradients.

-Recall that, in Adaboost,“shortcomings” are identified by high-weight data points.

-Both high-weight data points and gradients tell us how to improve our model.
+In Gradient Boosting,“shortcomings” are identified by gradients, which tell us how to improve our model.

 Assume you have an regressor  𝐹  and, for the observation  𝑥𝑖  we make the prediction  𝐹(𝑥𝑖) .
 To improve the predictions, we can regard  𝐹  as a 'weak learner' and therefore train a decision tree (we can call it  ℎ ) where the new output is  𝑦𝑖−𝐹(𝑥𝑖) .
 Thus, there are increased chances that the new regressor